cleitonsouza01/trade/README.md

 What is it?
 -----------
-trade is a Python module with functions and classes for the development of investment applications in Python.
-It provides basic notions of assets, operations, daytrades, cost deduction, asset accumulation and taxes.
+trade is a Python module that provides basic notions of assets, purchases, sales, daytrades, cost deduction, rates, options, option exercises and asset accumulation.

 With the trade module you can:
 * Identify daytrades in a group of operations
 * Prorate commissions and other costs by groups of operations
-* Add taxes to operations
+* Apply rates on operations
 * Calculate the average price of an asset after a series of operations
-* Calculate profits or losses relative to an asset, considering all taxes and costs involved on its operations
+* Calculate profits or losses relative to an asset, considering all rates and costs involved on its operations

 How do I install the trade module?
 ----------------------------------
-The trade module can be installed via pip:
+The trade module can be installed with pip:

 > pip install trade